What can I use in Place of a Meat Mallet?

 - Do I need a meat mallet in my kitchen?

 Yes, you will need a meat mallet at one point in your kitchen.
 It changes how meat tastes regardless of how tough it may be before it’s cooked.
 It helps to hammer the meat such as skirt steak and flank.
-So, you should have one in your kitchen or go for a tool that makes an ideal alternative.
+Eventually, you will probably want a good meat mallet in your kitchen.

 - How do I use a meat mallet?